 i.
 “The starting point for us creatures must be our acknowledgment of the Creator, since it is only when we have begun to know God as our Creator that we can appreciate what we owe him and understand how we have failed to praise and thank him properly.”
 (Boice)

 i.
 It is common for people to be joyful over a political leader or a head of state.
-The visit of such a ruler is treated has a happy, special occasion.
-The believer regards it is a special and joyful thing to recognize and enjoy the presence of their King.
+The visit of such a ruler is treated as a happy, special occasion.
+Believers regard it is a special and joyful thing to recognize and enjoy the presence of their King.

 ii.
 “The true splendor of kings lies not in what their people do for them, but in what they do for their people: and herein our Lord excelleth all the princes that ever lived.”
 (Spurgeon)

 c.
-Let them praise His name with the dance: The joy among God’s people in their creator and King showed itself with dance, song, and music.
-This was a happy expression of gratitude, and shows that God approves of and encourages such happiness among His people.
+Let them praise His name with the dance: The joy among God’s people in their Creator and King was evidenced by dance, song, and instrumental music.
+These were happy expressions of gratitude, and show that God approves of and encourages such happiness among His people.

 i.
-Adam Clarke wrote that the Hebrew word here translated dance (mahol) means a flute or musical pipe, not a dance.
+Adam Clarke disagreed with most translations that the Hebrew word here translated dance (mahol) means a flute or musical pipe, not a dance.
 “I know no place in the Bible where machol and machalath mean dance of any kind; they constantly signify some kind of pipe.”

 d.
-For the LORD takes pleasure in His people: If God is so rich in grace and mercy to take pleasure in His people – despite all there sin and weakness – it is great ground for great rejoicing.
+For the LORD takes pleasure in His people: If God is so rich in grace and mercy that He takes pleasure in His people – despite all their sin and weakness – it is cause for great rejoicing.

 ii.
-“Such ‘pleasure’ the King of Zion taketh in his people, that he hath not disdained to become like one of them; to partake of their flesh and blood.”
+“Such ‘pleasure’ the King of Zion taketh in his people, that he hath [chosen] to become like one of them; to partake of their flesh and blood.”
 (Horne)

 iii.
 “What is there in us in which the Lord can take pleasure?
 Nothing, unless he has put it there.
 If he sees any beauty in us, it must be the reflection of his own face.
 Yet still the text says so, and therefore it must be true: ‘The Lord taketh pleasure in his people.’”
 (Spurgeon)

 e.
 He will beautify the humble with salvation: Most of the great ones among men despise the humble and leave them in their low condition.
 God resists the proud, but gives grace to the humble (James 4:6, 1 Peter 5:5).
-He makes them beautiful with salvation.
+He makes the humble beautiful with salvation.

 i.
 “Not only does God take a personal interest in each step of the obedient soul, but He makes it beautiful, and leads it from victory to victory.”
 (Meyer)